MicrosoftDocs/dynamics365smb-docs/financials/install-mobile-app.md

 <properties
-	pageTitle="Getting Dynamics 365 for Financials on my Mobile Device | Financials" description="Get the app for your mobile device." services="project-madeira"
+	pageTitle="Getting Dynamics 365 for Financials on Your Mobile Device | Financials" description="Get the app for your mobile device." services="project-madeira"
 	documentationCenter=""